 Foreign currency risk arises primarily from the acquisition of securities denominated in foreign currencies or from foreign currency receivables and liabilities.
 Foreign exchange rates may be affected by complex political and economic factors, including relative rates of inflation, interest rate levels, the balance of payments between countries, the extent of any governmental surplus or deficit, and from the monetary, fiscal and trade policies pursued by the governments of the relevant currencies.
 Devaluation, depreciation or appreciation of foreign currency may have significant adverse effect on the value of the Group's assets denominated in foreign currency or increase the euro value of the Group's foreign currency liabilities.
 The Group's foreign currency risk management is based on monitoring the risk exposure against the limits established for single open currency position.
 Positions are monitored on a daily basis and the risk management policy is focused on maintaining substantially closed foreign exchange positions.
 The Group also calculates Overall net open position (ONOP), which is the higher of the total short or total long positions.
-As of 30 June 2022, the Group's ONOP was equal to 0.05% of Group's capital (0.05% as of 30 June 2021).
-However, situations may arise in which internal risk management procedures might turn out to be inadequate and adverse changes in foreign currency exchange rates could result in material adverse effect on the Group's financial situation and business results.
+As of 30 September 2023, the Group's ONOP was equal to 0.03% of Group's capital ((0.08% as of 30 September 2022).